-Google has over 200 different factors that determine where you rank in the search results.
+Google has over 200 different factors that determine where your school's website ranks in the search results.
 Some of them technical in nature, but here are 5 easy ones that I bet you didn’t know were important:

-Google and Bing have no more patience to wait for you page to load than your visitors do.
-When visitors “bounce” or don’t spend much time on your site, that signals the search engines that you are not that useful, and gives them no incentive to rank your web page.
+Google and Bing have no more patience to wait for your page to load than your visitors do.
+When prospective parents “bounce” or don’t spend much time on your site, that signals the search engines that you are not that useful, and gives them no incentive to rank your web page.

 Search engines like domain names that have been around for a while.
 It’s harder to rank a brand-new domain, than an “aged” domain that Google is already familiar with.